Vibrato systems for guitar: Origin of names

 Though a guitar's "tremolo arm" can produce variations of pitch, including vibrato, it cannot produce tremolo (rapid modulation of volume).

-However it has become common practice for electric guitarists and manufacturers, to use the terms vibrato and tremolo the other way round when referring to hardware devices and the effects they produce.
+However it has become common practice for electric guitarists and manufacturers to use the terms vibrato and tremolo the other way round when referring to hardware devices and the effects they produce.
 This reversal of terminology is generally attributed to Leo Fender and the naming of his 1954 Stratocaster mechanical vibrato system as a "Tremolo Device for Stringed Instruments".
 Additionally, the 1956 Fender "Vibrolux" guitar amplifier, used electronically generated tremolo that Fender called "vibrato".
 Other classic guitar amplifiers contain electronic "vibrato units" that produce a tremolo effect via a tremolo circuit.

-Doc Kauffman's patent application for his "Vibrola" device (see below) already incorrectly spoke of "producing tremolo effects" in 1928.
+Doc Kauffman patent application for his "Vibrola" device (see below) spoke of "producing tremolo effects" in 1928.

 Other widely used names for the device include "vibrato bar" and "whammy bar", the latter attributed to guitarist Lonnie Mack's aggressive, rapid manipulation of the pitch-bending device in his 1963 song "Wham!"
 It has also been called a "whang bar".